Can your diamond crack and shatter?

-Now, you most likely ended up on this webpage because you were looking for information about “cracked diamonds” in the search engines.
+You probably landed on this webpage because you were searching for information related to “cracked diamonds” or “what to do after chipping a diamond” in the search engines.

-After purchasing their first diamond jewelry piece and wearing it for a few weeks, there are some people who get paranoid and start to worry whether they had damaged their diamond.
-Do you know the main reason behind this phenomenon?
+Within weeks of purchasing or receiving their first piece of diamond jewelry, there’s always this group of people who start to get paranoid and worry about having a damaged diamond.
+Do you know what’s the main reason behind this phenomenon?

-Well, based on my interactions with readers and other shoppers, most people only start noticing details they never saw before because they had plenty of time to scrutinize their jewelry after owning it.
-The fact that the majority of people don’t inspect their jewelry in detail when making a purchase perplexes me deeply.
+Well, that’s because these people don’t fully understand or inspect their jewelry in detail before making a purchase.
+Based on my interactions with readers and shoppers, most people only start to see details they never noticed before because they had plenty of time to scrutinize their jewelry after owning it.

-Instead, the questions only arise after they looked at their jewelry for a lengthy period of time and they start noticing stuff like girdle reflections or feather inclusions which were there all along.
-(By the way, don’t you think it’s a little too late to realize those issues now?)
+Instead, the questions only arise after they looked at their jewelry for a lengthy period of time and they start noticing stuff like girdle reflections or feather inclusions which had always been there all along.

-Also, as the diamond’s surface becomes dirtier, the stone will begin to look dull and lifeless.
-In turn, some of the inclusions that were previously masked by the stone’s brilliance and scintillation could now be seen easily.
-This could trick you into believing that new flaws had developed when they had been there all along.
+As the diamond’s surface becomes dirtier, the stone will begin to look dull and lifeless.
+In turn, some of the inclusions that were previously masked by the stone’s brilliance and scintillation will now become more obvious.
+This could trick your eyes into believing that new flaws had developed when they had been there all along.

-By cleaning your diamond and removing a good deal of the grim, you will easily restore the stone to its initial condition.
-Most of the time, a soft brush and some detergent solution would be sufficient to get the job done.
+By cleaning your diamond and removing a good deal of the grime, you will easily restore the stone to its initial condition.
+All you need is a soft brush and a small amount of detergent to get the job done.

-If your ring setting has corners which are difficult to reach with a bristle brush, you might want to consider using an ultrasonic cleaning device or take it back to the jeweler for professional steam cleaning.
+If your ring setting has corners which are difficult to reach with a bristle brush, you might want to consider using an ultrasonic cleaner or bring it back to the jeweler for professional steam cleaning.

 In truth, diamonds are rather hard to break.
-In order to really cause a crack in the stone, you have to apply the right amount of force at the correct angle along its cleavage plane to see results.
+In order for you to cause a crack in the stone, you will have to apply the right amount of force at the correct angle along its cleavage plane.

-Feathers that extend to the surface of pavilion facets
+Feathers (aka cracks) that extend to the surface of pavilion facets.

 There is also a direct relationship between the quality of the diamond and its “breakability”.
 A diamond with low clarity grade and a poor cut grade (crowns that are too shallow or extremely thin girdle thickness) will be more susceptible to damage when subjected to external forces.

-From a mechanical engineering view of the crystalline structure, severely included diamonds have a weaker material integrity due to the presence of defects and foreign material.
-This is why you always want to inspect the diamond carefully before making any purchase commitments.
+From a mechanical view of the crystalline structure, severely included diamonds have weaker integrity due to the presence of defects and foreign materials.
+This is why you always need to inspect the diamond carefully before making a purchase.

-This I1 emerald cut has high risk of breakage due to the big feather inclusion (crack) it has.
+This I1 emerald cut runs a high risk of breakage due to the big feather inclusion (crack) it has.